 To achieve these strategic purposes, arbitration agreements must include specific, legally enforceable components.

-What are the key elements of an arbitration agreement?
+What are the essential elements of an arbitration agreement?

 The following table outlines the nine critical components every arbitration agreement should include: